singhalvibhor05/Simple-crawler/README.md

 this process for all links in the repository until stopped or after a given number of links are fetched.

-The program require only python 2.6.6 and beautyfull soap installed.
+The program require only python 2.6.6 and beautiful soap installed.

 Execute the file with arguements URL and count of URL you want to fetch.

-The Idea is to explore is the two python awesome liberary i.e beautifull soap and urllib2.
+The Idea is to explore is the two python awesome liberary i.e beautiful soap and urllib2.

 Please suggest the changes and imporvements at drvsinghal@gmail.com